GorillaFu/Gravity-Docs/docs/setting-up-a-validator.md

 ### Add your validator key

 We need to import the validator key.
-This is the key containing Graviton tokens
+This is the key containing Graviton tokens.
+Make up and save a secure seed phrase.
+It will be used again later.

 ```bash
 gravity keys add <my validator key name> --recover <your seed phrase>